benjaws/LMStudioWebUI/README.md

 ## Environment Configuration

-Create a `.env` file in the project root to prefill connection details when the page loads:
+Create a `.env` file in the project root to automatically configure the connection when the page loads:

 ```
 SERVER_URL=http://localhost:1234